 Collectively, humanity has a long way to go before finding the best answer.

-But that’s not to say we haven’t come close: especially when studying the legendary herb, he shou wu, and how it helps to build the blood.
+But that’s not to say we haven’t come close: especially when studying the legendary herb, he shou wu.

 WHAT IS HE SHOU WU?